magento/devdocs/_includes/cloud/backup-db.md

     vendor/bin/ece-tools db-dump
     ```

--   We recommend putting the application in maintenance mode before doing a database dump in Production environments.
+-   We recommend setting the application in maintenance mode before doing a database dump in Production environments.
--   The command creates an `dump-<timestamp>.sql.gz` archive file in your local project directory.
-Refer to [Snapshot and backup management](http://devdocs.magento.com/guides/v2.2/cloud/project/project-webint-snap.html#db-dump) for more information.
+-   This creates an `dump-<timestamp>.sql.gz` archive file in your local project directory.
+See [Snapshot and backup management](http://devdocs.magento.com/guides/v2.2/cloud/project/project-webint-snap.html#db-dump).